 Breadth: Quantitative Competencies

-Students without these competencies must take the courses before the Core.
-Students with strong quantitative competencies may substitute two approved AC, EC or FN electives and take at any time during the program.
+Students without these competencies must take the prerequisite courses before the Integrated Core.
+Students with strong quantitative competencies may substitute two approved AC, EC or FN electives, which may be taken at any time during the program.

-WGB 602 Finance and Managerial Accounting 3 CR
+WGB 602 Financial and Managerial Accounting 3 CR

 Financial Accounting and Reporting: Learn how to prepare and interpret financial statements.
 Understand the theoretical framework and knowledge of US financial reporting standards.
 Managerial Accounting and Control: Introduce and explore the essentials of providing relevant and useful corporate managerial accounting information for business decision makers.

 Provides an introduction to three key areas in finance - financial markets, financial management and valuation- focusing on how capital is effectively raised and invested in a value based management framework.
 Topics covered include: analysis of firm performance using financial ratios and other measures; techniques to assess new opportunities including new product lines, projects or corporate investments; an introduction to global capital markets; the relationship between risk and return; determinants of a firm's cost of raising capital and the basic factors impacting the value of financial securities.